Jwt

 object options Required.
 An object containing verification parameters.

 key (Required): The key used to verify the signature.
-Can be a Key object or a raw key (public key for ES256, secret for HS256).
+Can be a Key object, a raw key (public key for ES256, secret for HS256), or for ES256 an EC public/private key in PEM format (string starting with -----BEGIN ...).

 algorithms (Optional): An array of strings specifying allowed algorithms (e.g. ["ES256", "HS256"]).
 If provided, the token's algorithm must be in this list.